patrickemonts/multiple-basis-representation/README.md

 The package `mbrsim` is divided into several modules:
 - `graph.py`: Build a graph representation of a given lattice
 - `hamiltonian.py`: Simulation tools for the TFIM with different techniques (exact diagonalization, PEPS, MPS)
+- `mbr.py`: Simulation tools for the TFIM with multi-basis representation states
 - `utils.py`: Utility functions for data management and debugging

 ## The Manager

 The script `manager.py` is the main script that manages all simulations.
 The `manager.py` can start different simulations.
-Currently, there are three supported simulations: MPS, PEPS and exact diagonalization (ED).
+Currently, there are four supported simulations: MBR, MPS, PEPS and exact diagonalization (ED).

 An example call for a 2x2 lattice with open boundary conditions, solved with ED looks like
 ```